-Frances and Kermit Rudolf Nonfiction Scholarship: Annual award given for the most promising manuscript in the field of nonfiction picture book, easy reader, or a longer nonfiction book.
+• Frances and Kermit Rudolf Nonfiction Scholarship: Annual award given for the most promising manuscript in the field of nonfiction picture book, easy reader, or a longer nonfiction book.

-- TA Barron Scholarship: Annual award given for an outstanding work of fantasy that explores moral questions and/or deeper ideas about the human condition. - Walden Pond Press Scholarship in Middle-Grade Fiction and Nonfiction: Annual award given for the most promising manuscript in middle-grade fiction or nonfiction. - Herman W. Block Memorial Scholarship: Annual award for new students who exhibit significant promise in writing for children and young adults. - Anne Stickney Schmidt Scholarship in Young People's Literature presented by Houghton Mifflin Harcourt Publishing Company: Annual award given to a new or current student in the program who shows exceptional promise in the writing of children's or young adult literature. - Vaunda Micheaux Nelson Scholarship presented by Lerner Publishing Group: Annual award given to a new or current student in the program who shows exceptional promise as a writer of color. - Judi Shaw Scholarship: Annual award to be given to an incoming student who shows exceptional promise. - Mirrors, Windows & Sliding Glass Doors Scholarship: Annual Award given to an incoming student who shows exceptional promise as writer.
-Preference is given to students who have demonstrated commitment to promoting the needs of indigenous peoples, people of color, LGBTQ, or other underrepresented voices in literature for children and young adults. - Anne Tews Schwab Award: Given to a student who has written the most outstanding critical essay in his/her third semester.
+- TA Barron Scholarship: Annual award given for an outstanding work of fantasy that explores moral questions and/or deeper ideas about the human condition. - Walden Pond Press Scholarship in Middle-Grade Fiction and Nonfiction: Annual award given for the most promising manuscript in middle-grade fiction or nonfiction. - Herman W. Block Memorial Scholarship: Annual award for new students who exhibit significant promise in writing for children and young adults. - Anne Stickney Schmidt Scholarship in Young People's Literature presented by Houghton Mifflin Harcourt Publishing Company: Annual award given to a new or current student in the program who shows exceptional promise in the writing of children's or young adult literature. - Vaunda Micheaux Nelson Scholarship presented by Lerner Publishing Group: Annual award given to a new or current student in the program who shows exceptional promise as a writer of color. - Judi Shaw Scholarship: Annual award to be given to an incoming student who shows exceptional promise. - Mirrors, Windows & Sliding Glass Doors Scholarship: Annual Award given to an incoming student who shows exceptional promise as a writer.
+Preference is given to students who have demonstrated commitment to promoting the needs of indigenous peoples, people of color, LGBTQ, or other underrepresented voices in literature for children and young adults. - Anne Tews Schwab Award: Given to a student who has written the most outstanding critical essay in his/her third semester. - Discounts including but not limited to Alumni and Learning Partners discounts listed on the Graduate Admissions website.

-- Merit/Leadership Scholarships: Hamline offers annual competitive merit scholarship up to an annual amount of \$5000 to incoming MBA students.
+- Merit/Leadership Scholarships: Hamline offers annual competitive merit scholarship of an annual amount up to \$10,000 to incoming MBA students.
 Application process is online through the Graduate Admissions Office. - Gladys Brooks Scholarship: Awarded yearly to a female student in either the master's or doctorate program in public administration.
-Recipients must be committed to the advancement of women, plan a career in
+Recipients must be committed to the advancement of women, plan a career in public administration, and show academic achievement. - Steve and Julie Novak Scholarship: Awarded annually to a student in either the master's or doctorate program in public administration.

-- public administration, and show academic achievement. - Steve and Julie Novak Scholarship: Awarded annually to a student in either the master's or doctorate program in public administration.
-Recipients must show commitment to public service and the community and academic achievement. - Holt Scholarship: Annual awards given to support student to study abroad in the School of Business - Ruby Hunt Scholarship: Annual award for female student in master's of public administration.
-Recipient must work experience in the public sector, as well as a history of volunteer work. - Jane McPeak Scholarship: Annual award to a graduate student in the master of public administration program. - James Miller Scholarship: Annual award to a graduate student in the online public administration program. - Disabled American Veterans Scholarship: Annual tuition scholarships, book expenses, and/or living expenses to one or more graduate student honorably discharged veterans or active service members, enrolled in an online or online hybrid program of study at HSB or HSE.
-Students should be in good academic standing and have financial need. - Hamline Journey Scholarship: Annual scholarship to student who is in the MNM program, has been employed for at least 3 years, with a GPA 3.7 or greater. - Discounts including but not limited to Alumni, Service leadership and Learning Partners discounts listed on the Graduate Admissions website.
+Recipients must show commitment to public service and the community and academic achievement.

+- Holt Scholarship: Annual awards given to support students to study abroad in the School of Business - Ruby Hunt Scholarship: Annual award for a female student in the MPA program.
+Recipient must work experience in the public sector, as well as a history of volunteer work. - Jane McPeak Scholarship: Annual award to a graduate student in the MPA program. - James Miller Scholarship: Annual award to a graduate student in the online MPA program. - Disabled American Veterans Scholarship: Annual tuition scholarships, book expenses, and/or living expenses to one or more graduate student honorably discharged veterans or active service members, enrolled in an online or online hybrid program of study at HSB or HSE.
+Students should be in good academic standing and have financial need. - Hamline Journey Scholarship: Annual scholarship to a student in the MNM program who has been employed for at least 3 years and has a GPA of 3.7 or higher. - Discounts including but not limited to Alumni, Service leadership and Learning Partners discounts listed on the Graduate Admissions website.